UK fuel crisis exposes systemic recruitment flaws | DW | 01.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The UK government said Thursday that the nation's gas station crisis, caused by a shortage of truck drivers, was under control.
+The UK government has said the nation's gas station crisis, caused by a shortage of truck drivers, is no longer an issue.

-"The crisis is now absolutely something which is back under control," said the chief secretary to the Treasury, Simon Clarke, while Transport Secretary Grant Shapps urged people to "carry on as normal."
+"The crisis is now absolutely something which is back under control," said the chief secretary to the Treasury, Simon Clarke, on Thursday, while Transport Secretary Grant Shapps urged people to "carry on as normal."

-But many pumps remained closed, and large numbers of health service staff, including doctors, were still unable to get to work, according to the British Medical Association (BMA).
+But many pumps remained closed, and large numbers of health service staff, including doctors, were still unable to get to work, according to the British Medical Association.

 The Petrol Retailers Association (PRA) said Wednesday that 27% of its members were out of fuel, down from two-thirds of its membership of 5,500 independent outlets three days earlier.
 The UK has a total of more than 8,000 filling stations.